 The Anglo-Hellenic League Runciman Award is sponsored by the A. C. Laskaridis Charitable Foundation and the A. G. Leventis Foundation.

 NOTES FOR EDITORS:

 1. The Anglo-Hellenic League Runciman Award was conceived in 1983, as an initiative of Earl Jellicoe, the then chairman of the League, in honour of Sir Steven Runciman, the distinguished historian of Byzantium and longest-serving chairman of the League (1951-1967).
 It was first awarded in 1986 and has been awarded most years since then.

 2. The award is given to the best book (or books) published in English in the previous year on a Greek subject.
 It aims to stimulate interest in Greek history and culture from earliest times to the present; to reward and encourage good and accessible writing, of which Runciman’s works are an example; and to promote a wider knowledge and understanding of Greece’s contribution to civilisation and values.
 The prize may be awarded for a work in the field of history, literary studies, biography, travel and topography, the arts, architecture, archaeology, the environment, social and political sciences or current affairs; or for a work of fiction, poetry or drama.
 Translations from Greek literature into English are also eligible.
-Books published in 2021 were eligible for the award in 2022.
+Books published in 2022 are eligible for the award in 2023.

 - The panel of judges for the award in 2023 comprised: Prof. Peter Frankopan (chair), Prof. Judith Mossman, Dr Sofka Zinovieff, Dr Vassiliki Kolocotroni and Dr Oliver Thomas.
 The judges announced their long list of 24 titles on 10 January and their short list of seven titles on 12 April (see www.runcimanaward.org and www.anglohellenicleague.org).